Users-not-found/trial-readme/README.md

 SOURCE_CHATS=
 ```

-*API_ID/HASH*: Get these from [https://my.telegram.org](https://my.telegram.org) under "API Development Tools".<br>
+*API_ID/HASH* : Get these from [https://my.telegram.org](https://my.telegram.org) under "API Development Tools".<br>
-*DEST_CHAT*: The ID of the group/channel where messages will be sent.{u can get this from the this app's website itself }<br>
+*DEST_CHAT* : The ID of the group/channel where messages will be sent.{u can get this from the this app's website itself }<br>
-*SOURCE_CHATS*: Comma-separated list of IDs you want to sync FROM.{u can get this from the this app's website itself }<br>
+*SOURCE_CHATS* : Comma-separated list of IDs you want to sync FROM.{u can get this from the this app's website itself }<br>

 ---

 🚀 5.
 RUNNING THE APP

- 1. Start the bot:`python main.py`
+ 1. Start the bot : `python main.py`
- 3. **First Run Only:** The terminal will ask for your Phone Number and the Code sent to your Telegram app.
+ 3. **First Run Only**: The terminal will ask for your Phone Number and the Code sent to your Telegram app.
  4. Once the terminal says `Application startup complete`, open your browser to:
   ```http://127.0.0.1:8000```